millejade/millejade/README.md

 - 👋 Hi, I’m @millejade
-- 👀 I’m interested in Machine Learning, Deep Learning, Embedded Software Systems and Software Engineering.
+- 👀 I’m interested in Machine Learning, Deep Learning, Algorithm Development, Embedded Software Systems and Software Engineering.
-- 🌱 I’m currently learning Embedded Programming.
+- 🌱 I’m currently learning Data Structures and Algorithm.
 - 💞️ I’m looking to collaborate on any personal project where I can enhance and implement my skills
 - 📫 How to reach me ...